keerthij557/opaque_Swift/README.md

 equatable._isEqualTo(2) // returns false
 ```

-Here is a more complex example of how you can flatten a recursive sequence of arbitrary depth (provided that the sequence and it's subsequences' generators conform to `_GeneratorType`)
+Here is a more complex example of how you can flatten a recursive sequence of arbitrary depth (provided that the sequence and it's subsequences' generators conform to `_GeneratorType`):

 ```
 public struct GeneratorOnly<G: GeneratorType>: _GeneratorType, GeneratorType